sachininw/STPLM/README.md

 We detail applications and results in [our manuscript]().

-During pretraining, STPLM gained a fundamental understanding of network dynamics, encoding network hierarchy in the model’s attention weights in a completely self-supervised manner.
-With both few-shot learning and fine-tuning with limited task-specific data, STPLM consistently boosted predictive accuracy in a diverse panel of downstream tasks relevant to cellular behavior inference Overall, STPLM represents a foundational deep learning model pretrained on a large-scale corpus human single cell spatial transcriptomes to gain a fundamental understanding of gene network dynamics that can now be democratized to a vast array of downstream tasks to accelerate discovery of key network regulators and candidate therapeutic targets.
+During pretraining, stPLM gained a fundamental understanding of network dynamics, encoding network hierarchy in the model’s attention weights in a completely self-supervised manner.
+With both few-shot learning and fine-tuning with limited task-specific data, stPLM consistently boosted predictive accuracy in a diverse panel of downstream tasks relevant to cellular behavior inference Overall, stPLM represents a foundational deep learning model pretrained on a large-scale corpus human single cell spatial transcriptomes to gain a fundamental understanding of gene network dynamics that can now be democratized to a vast array of downstream tasks to accelerate discovery of key network regulators and candidate therapeutic targets.

 # Application
 The pretrained Geneformer model can be used directly for zero-shot learning, by fine-tuning towards the relevant downstream cell identity learning tasks.